youyanggu/covid19_projections/infections-tracker.md

 ## R<sub>0</sub> value estimates

 The below [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R) estimates are what our model has learned for each state/region.
 While we present a single value for the purpose of this chart, our model actually uses a weighted range of R values to make its projections.
+The initial R<sub>0</sub> is the R value before states began implementing stay-at-home orders (early March).
 We provide a longer explanation of how our model works [here](/model-details).

 |                                    |   Initial R<sub>0</sub> |   Current R |
 |------------------------------------|-------------------------|-------------|